trulsmoller/population_2020_for_johnhopkins_data/README.md

 I used a dataset shared on kaggle by Tanu Prabhu and built on it a bit.
 See Credits.

 My modifications:
-- Added the 'Continent' column and filled in the name of the continents (manually)
+- Added columns 'Short' and 'Continent'.
 - Changed some of the Country names so that all match the spelling in the John Hopkins data.
-- Removed some of the columns (only kept the ones listed above)
+- Removed some of the columns (only kept the ones listed above).

 ### Files
 population_2020_for_johnhopkins_data.csv